 This research note expands on the Paycheck to Paycheck 2016 analysis and explores the context in which these salaries are being earned by examining household spending on a variety of items.
 Households must balance their spending on housing with their spending on other key household needs, such as transportation and healthcare.
 The lowest income households face the greatest challenges in balancing these competing needs.

 The 2016 edition of “Paycheck to Paycheck” focuses on the affordability challenges faced by both teachers and non-instructional school workers by highlighting five of the 81 occupations in the Paycheck to Paycheck database: bus driver, child care teacher, groundskeeper, social worker and high school teacher.

 In partnership with Housing Colorado, NHC prepared a brief based on data from “Paycheck to Paycheck” that focuses on the particular housing affordability challenges in the state of Colorado.

-Housing Landscape summarizes the severe housing cost burdens of low- and moderate-income working households.
-These low- and moderate-income households include full- and part-time workers who serve our communities and our economy in many capacities.
-Authors Mindy Ault, Lisa Sturtevant and Janet Viveiros examine how they are faced with significantly greater affordability challenges than the overall population.
-In 2013, 21.2 percent of working households were severely cost burdened (9.6 million households).
-Twenty-five percent of working renters and 17.1 percent of working homeowners paid more than half of their incomes for housing that year.
+Housing Landscape summarizes the severe housing costburdens of low- and moderate-income working households.
+These householdsinclude full- and part-time workers who play important rolesin the economy, and they face greater affordability challengesthan the overall U.S. population.
+In 2014, 20.9 percent of all working households were severely housing cost burdened (9.6 million households).
+More than one in four working renters and 16 percent of working homeowners paid more than half oftheir income for housing costs in 2014.